BenjaminTuckerInstitute/Liberty/2/7/liberty.md

 "Are not meeting of Italian and French Republicans frequently held in Paris?
 In the face of this prosecution of opinion, of the moment, and of a class, I have hesitated to defend myself, but above us there is a higher judge,— public opinion.
 For it I speak.

-" Certainly, it would have benn a very fine thing if we could have declared ourselves members of the Internation; but we cannot, because that grand association of the laborers of the entire world has not existed in France since the iniquitous law of 1872 destroyed it.
+"Certainly, it would have benn a very fine thing if we could have declared ourselves members of the Internation; but we cannot, because that grand association of the laborers of the entire world has not existed in France since the iniquitous law of 1872 destroyed it.

-"For my part, I should have been proud to confess that I belonged to the society of which the great patriot, Garibaldi, said: "It is the sun of the future."
+"For my part, I should have been proud to confess that I belonged to the society of which the great patriot, Garibaldi, said: 'It is the sun of the future.'

 "Never shall I consider it a crime to say to the laborers of two worlds: Laborers, when the *bourgeoisie* plunge you into misery, a truce to hatred; join hand across the frontiers; be brothers!